 If an athlete or their doctor has a question regarding the status of a substance, they should check the substance on the GlobalDRO website, or call +61 2 6222 4283.

-Under the World Anti-Doping Code–International Standard-Therapeutic Use Exemptions (2021) an athlete may be granted a Therapeutic Use Exemption if they can show that each of the following conditions is met:
+Under the World Anti-Doping Code–International Standard-Therapeutic Use Exemptions (2023) an athlete may be granted a Therapeutic Use Exemption if (and only if) they can show, on the balance of probabilities, that each of the following conditions are met:

-- The prohibited substance or method is needed to treat a medical condition and the athlete would experience a significant impairment to health if the substance were to be withheld.
+- The prohibited substance or method is needed to treat a diagnosed medical condition supported by relevant clinical evidence.

-- The Therapeutic Use of the substance or method is highly unlikely to produce any additional enhancement of performance beyond what might be anticipated by a return to the athlete’s normal state of health following the treatment of the medical condition.
+- The therapeutic use of the prohibited substance or method will not, on the balance of probabilities, produce any additional enhancement of performance beyond what might be anticipated by a return to the athlete’s normal state of health following the treatment of the medical condition.

-- The necessity for the use of the prohibited substance or method is not a consequence of the prior use of a prohibited substance or method prohibited at the time of such use.
+- The necessity for the use of the prohibited substance or method is not a consequence of the prior use (without a TUE) of a substance or method prohibited at the time of such use.